 “I see plants individually, and I associate each kind with someone I have known,” Marie once told staff.
 “That hosta over there comes from a clump my mother gave me as a child.
 I pulled it apart, and I’m still growing it.
 That hosta, to me, is mother.”

-This country garden and home date to 1907 and are on the Ohio State and National Historic Registries.The Aull house, built in a rustic 1920 Arts and Crafts style, is open occasionally for tours.
+This country garden and home date to 1907 and are on the Ohio State and National Historic Registries.The Aull house was built in a rustic 1920 Arts and Crafts style.
 The rock work is being restored along Wiles Creek, which meanders throughout the grounds.

 The exposed limestone on the banks of the Stillwater River and fossil imprints tell an earlier history of the Aullwood land, which is 450 million years old, where Native Americans once walked and wherea pioneer village stood nearby before 1795.